Building A Budget With Allocations - All Flexibility Levels

 Financial

-Based on available funds, the Office of Teaching and Learning may provide opportunities for NPS supports, such as teacher professional development for IB schools.
+Based on available funds, the Office of Teaching and Learning may provide opportunities for NPS support, such as teacher professional development for IB schools.

 Non-Financial